Enhanced interrogation techniques: Development of techniques and training

-many of the interrogation methods used in SERE training seem to have been applied at Guantánamo."

-A bipartisan report released in 2008 stated that:
+The report said that "many of the interrogation methods used in SERE training seem to have been applied at Guantánamo."
+A bipartisan report released in 2008 stated:

 a February 2002 memorandum signed by President George W. Bush, stating that the Third Geneva Convention guaranteeing humane treatment to prisoners of war did not apply to al-Qaeda or Taliban detainees, and a December 2002 memo signed by former Defense Secretary Donald Rumsfeld, approving the use of "aggressive techniques" against detainees held at Guantanamo Bay, as key factors that lead to the extensive abuses.

-However, the Bush administration's February 2002 memorandum had, in fact, stated that only al-Qaeda detainees were not covered by the Geneva Conventions.
+The Bush administration's February 2002 memorandum had in fact stated that only al-Qaeda detainees were not covered by the Geneva Conventions.
 That same order held that Taliban detainees would be entitled to treatment under Common Article 3 of the Geneva Conventions.
 These standards were ordered for all detainees in 2006, al-Qaeda members included, following the Supreme Court's ruling in Hamdan v.
 Rumsfeld.
 Donald Rumsfeld rescinded his December 2002 memo after six weeks.
 Common Article 3 remained the policy under the Obama administration, and not the balance of the Third Geneva Convention.

 Central Intelligence Agency

 The US Senate Report on CIA Detention Interrogation Program that details the use of torture during CIA detention and interrogation.

-A Congressional bipartisan report in December 2008 established that:
+A Congressional bipartisan report in December 2008 established:

 harsh interrogation techniques used by the CIA and the U.S. military were directly adapted from the training techniques used to prepare special forces personnel to resist interrogation by enemies that torture and abuse prisoners.
 The techniques included forced nudity, painful stress positions, sleep deprivation, and until 2003, waterboarding, a form of simulated drowning.

 Waterboard on display at the Tuol Sleng Genocide Museum: prisoners' feet were shackled to the bar on the right, wrists restrained by shackles on the left.
 Water was poured over the face using the watering can.

 According to ABC News, former and current CIA officials have come forward to reveal details of interrogation techniques authorized in the CIA.
 These include: